rsdoiel/antenna/planet.md

 date: 2025-07-29, from: RTÉ News

-The man who killed four people in a rampage with a rifle through a midtown Manhattan office building was carrying a note that appeared to blame the National Football League for his degenerative brain disease, New York Mayor Eric Adams has said.
+The man who killed four people in a Manhattan office building was carrying a note that appeared to blame the National Football League for a degenerative brain disease he said he had, New York Mayor Eric Adams said.

 <br>